nextstrain/nextclade/docs/user/datasets.md

 There are 2 concepts that are important to understand in order to work with Nextclade datasets: dataset name and dataset version.
 Similar to software, datasets are versioned to ensure reproducibility of results.
 A user will usually work with the latest version of a dataset, but can also choose to use a specific version.

 The name is a path-like string that uniquely identifies a dataset.
 It usually contains the maintainer's name or organisation, the name of the virus and the name of the reference sequence used, as well as potentially other parameters.
-For example, the default SARS-CoV-2 dataset is named `nextstrain/sars-cov-2/wuhan-hu-1`.
+For example, the default SARS-CoV-2 dataset is named `nextstrain/sars-cov-2/wuhan-hu-1/orfs`.
+This signifies that this is a Nextstrain maintained dataset for SARS-CoV-2 using Wuhan-Hu-1/2019 (MN908947) as reference sequence with annotation of ORFs (open reading frames) rather than mature proteins.
+For commonly used datasets, we define short-cuts like `sars-cov-2` or `sars-cov-2/xbb` that map to full paths.
 The version is a timestamp string of the form `YYYY-MM-DDTHH:MM:SSZ` that indicates when the dataset was released.

 In Nextclade Web, usually only the latest version of a dataset is shown.
 However, it is possible to select a specific version of a dataset through the use of URL parameters.